Find peace of mind with the right care

 Each state has their own licensing regulations.
 Therefore, the cost varies state by state for the memory care services provided and the government assistance available.

-Many families struggle with the costs of healthcare and the financial aspect of memory care.
-Finding a way to pay for memory care services can be challenging.
-There are four main options to consider when trying to cover the costs of memory care:
+Finding a way to pay for memory care services can be challenging for many families.
+There are four main options to consider when trying to cover memory care costs:

-Medicare covers some, but not all, costs of care in a memory care facility.
+Medicare covers some, but not all, costs of care of memory care.
 It doesn’t cover any type of long-term care, but it does cover the following: inpatient hospital care, semi-private rooms, meals, general nursing care, medications, hospital supplies, diagnostic testing, 100 days of skilled nursing home care and hospice care.

 The majority of people who enroll in Medicaid are unable to afford other forms of health insurance.
 Medicaid by law can not pay for room and board, but will cover the cost of care for residents.
 In most memory care facilities, the Medicaid waiver can be used for the cost of room and board.

-Long-term care insurance can cover different types of long-term care.
-Long-term care insurance can cover: in-home care, assisted living, respite care, hospice care, nursing home/skilled nursing, Alzheimer’s or dementia care.
+Long-term care insurance can cover different types of long-term care, such in-home care, assisted living, respite care, hospice care, nursing home/skilled nursing, Alzheimer’s or dementia care.

 Out of pocket pay is also referred to as private pay.
 This is when the cost of memory care is paid out of pocket by the individual or their family.

-You should feel very free to ask any question that comes to mind as you try to find the best care.
 There are a lot of considerations in choosing a facility and neither you or the facility should ever shy away from asking and answering questions.
-Before choosing a facility you will want to compile a list of questions that covers your concerns about your loved ones’ care.
+Before choosing a facility you and your family members will want to compile a list of questions that covers your concerns about your loved ones’ care.

 Assisted living communities are an ideal choice for seniors who are still active and fairly self-sufficient, but who need a little help with daily personal tasks, housekeeping, and medication management.
 Memory care is similar to assisted living, but it provides 24/7 care from staff members specially trained to handle the special needs of those with Alzheimer's disease and dementia.
 Nursing homes, also known as skilled nursing communities, care for seniors who have significant medical needs and need round-the-clock care.